Facebook Pixel Candid Street Photography: 19 Tips to Improve Your Images

 7. Be prepared to change your settings quickly

 I often shoot my candid street shots in Manual because I like to have my exposure dialed in before taking these types of photos.
-When getting close-up you never really know how the camera is going to read a situation and that often leads to a lot of messed up exposures.
+When getting close-ups, you never really know how the camera is going to read a situation and that often leads to a lot of messed-up exposures unless you take full control over your exposure settings.

-Manual shooting on the street however can take some serious getting used to, because if you suddenly go from a sunny street to a shady street then you will have to remember to change your settings.
+But Manual shooting on the street can take some serious getting used to.
+If you suddenly go from a sunny street to a shady street then you will have to remember to change your settings.
 I usually keep a sunny and shady general exposure setting in my head and flip back and forth between them.

 7-locksmith_nap.jpg